HOW WE HELP

-Spay and Neuter Resources • Feral Cats and Trap-Neuter-Return (TNR)
+• Spay and Neuter Resources

 If you are feeding any feral, stray, or abandoned cats, getting them fixed is crucial to improving their quality of life and managing the population.
 Two unaltered cats and their descendents can theoretically number 420,000 cats in just seven years.